[Updated July 2019]

 4. Eco-fun at Intaka Island

-If you’re done shopping ‘til you drop at the third largest mall on the continent, Canal Walk, consider a peaceful ferry ride through the Intaka Island wetland area – an award-winning 16-hectare wetland and bird sanctuary.
+If you’re done shopping ‘til you drop at the fourth largest mall on the continent, Canal Walk, consider a peaceful ferry ride through the Intaka Island wetland area.
+This is an award-winning 16-hectare wetland and bird sanctuary.
 There’s even a hop-on, hop-off option at Canal Walk and Crystal Towers.
-Take a scenic ferry ride on the Grand Canal as well as around Intaka Island.
+Enjoy a scenic ferry ride on the Grand Canal as well as around Intaka Island.
 The ferry ride lasts around 35 minutes.

 Costs